Secure attachment beats genetic disposition in ADHD.

 - More anxious behavior

-- In females: lower brood care of own children
+- In females: less brood care of their own children

-- Rat pups that received a lot of grooming and physical attention from their mothers developed higher levels of the transcription factor NGFI-A (EGR1) in the hippocampus.
-This causes reduced methylation and thereby higher expression of the glucocorticoid receptor gene (GR gene) in the hippocampus.4
+- Rat pups that received a lot of grooming and physical attention from their mother developed a higher level of the transcription factor NGFI-A (EGR1) in the hippocampus.
+This results in reduced methylation and thus higher expression of the glucocorticoid receptor gene (GR gene) in the hippocampus.4

-Higher GR expression level in the hippocampus correlates with4 in adulthood- Lower basal glucocorticoid levels (in mice: corticosterone, in humans: cortisol)
+A higher GR expression level in the hippocampus correlates in adulthood with4- Lower basal glucocorticoid level (in mice: corticosterone, in humans: cortisol)

 - Lower glucocorticoid stress response